noir-lang/noir/yellow-paper/docs/circuits/private-function.md

 ## Requirements

-Private function circuits represent smart contract functions that modify the Aztec private state trees.
-They serve as untrusted, third-party code that is executed as part of evaluating an Aztec transaction.
+Private function circuits represent smart contract functions that can: privately read and modify leaves of the note hash tree and nullifier tree; perform computations on private data; and can be executed without revealing which function or contract has been executed.

-The logic of each private function circuit is tailored to the needs of a particular application or scenario, yet its public inputs must adhere to a specific format.
-This circuit should be designed to handle private data processing while generating public inputs that safeguard the application and account's intentions without compromising sensitive information.
+The logic of each private function circuit is tailored to the needs of a particular application or scenario, but the public inputs of every private function circuit _must_ adhere to a specific format.
+This specific format (often referred to as the "public inputs ABI for private functions") ensures that the [private kernel circuits](./private-kernel-initial.mdx) can correctly interpret the actions of every private function circuit.

 ## Private Inputs